 Thirty years later, the Santorini icon painter still lives and works in Oia, producing some of the best artwork in the world in his highly specialized field.
 He works with materials that, in his words, have “history and character.”
-These include old doors, old wooden window shutters and pieces of timber that he treats & prepares by himself, prior to using them as his canvas.
+These include old doors, old wooden window shutters and pieces of timber that he treats and prepares himself prior to using them as his canvas.

-Looking around his studio one gets the feeling that there is a good deal of discussion that goes on between artist and old timber.
+Glacing around his studio, one gets the feeling that there is a good deal of discussion that goes on between artist and old timber.
 The images seem to fit the character of his wooden canvases perfectly.

 Each of the archangels he painted recently is portrayed on a separate old door.
 The detail (given the medium on which it is painted) is exquisite.

 The Santorini icon painter’s work has been exhibited all over the world, and COVID- permitting, he will soon start once again.
 But a lot of his special work is still hidden, at least from public view.
 Over the years, he has been commissioned to paint some of the most superb private chapels in Greece and other countries, as well as frescos for villas.

 He is also commissioned by churches, as well as international collectors.

 Having spent quite a few winters in Oia, the artist and I have often sat over coffee or an ouzo (or both) and philosophized about the state of nations, cities, geopolitics, the world economy, and anyone else we believed had a problem that required our invaluable input.

 His mind is quick, his knowledge broad, and his ideas highly creative, as one would expect.
 I often wondered what he does in winter when there is nobody to talk to, and then I noticed these: